 A tandem autologous transplant is covered only when it treats germ cell tumors of the testes, multiple myeloma, or other conditions identified by BCBSM.
 We pay for up to two tandem transplants or a single and a tandem transplant per member for this condition.
-(See Section 7 for the definition of "Tandem Transplant".)
+See the definition of "Tandem Transplant" in Section 7.

-• Allogeneic transplants and autologous transplants are covered to treat only certain conditions.
+Allogeneic transplants and autologous transplants are covered to treat only certain conditions.
 Please call Customer Service for a list of these conditions.